6 steps to create a mentally healthy and vibrant workplace

 - What do we want to try next?

-4. Meaning: create a giving culture
+Step 4 – Meaning: create a giving culture

 We long to be more than the sum of the tasks we perform at work.
-The good news is researchers have found that meaning can be found in any job by helping people identify the difference their work makes to others.
+The good news is that researchers have found that meaning can be found in any job by helping people identify the difference their work makes to others.
 Encourage a healthy workplace by getting people to invest in 5-minute favours that make a positive difference in someone else’s life by:

 - offering to help with a hands-on task